rileyle/PHYS328W/syllabus.md

 dedicated to each lab assignment including a link to a Jupyter notebook which describes the assignment in detail and serves as a template for your log book for the lab.
-The products of each lab assignment should be uploaded to the corresponding Canvas assignment, usually due the night before we start the next lab assignment.
+The products of each lab assignment are usually due the night before we start the next lab assignment.

+When you have questions outside of lab meetings, post them to the chat of the Teams site for this course.

 ### Log Books (Jupyter Notebooks)